 Once you know the goal, you can build a webinar around it.
 Perhaps you’ll give out specialty content or prizes to people who sign up for your list.
-Maybe you’ll laud the benefits of subscribing your email list.
+Maybe you’ll laud the benefits of subscribing to your email list.
 Or maybe you’ll present a case study of someone who achieved their goal because of the information they got from your newsletter.

 What happens if you don’t consider your business needs?
 Chances are you’ll create a webinar that doesn’t add any value to your business.

 In the case of our example, imagine running a whole webinar without mentioning your email list.
-No one would subscribe because they don’t know they could or should.
+No one would subscribe because they don’t know if they could or should.
 The webinar would be a waste of time because it doesn’t serve the business’ objective.

 Characteristics of Good Webinar Goals